 The City implemented Governmental Accounting Standard Board (GASB) Statement 54 for its governmental funds.
 As a result, fund balance is reported in the fund financial statements under the following categories.
 Nonspendable fund balance represents amounts that are required to be maintained intact, such as inventories and prepaid expenses.
 Restricted fund balance is that portion of fund balance that can be spent only for the specific purposes stipulated by external resource or through enabling legislation.
 Committed fund balance includes amounts constrained to specific purposes as determined by ordinance adopted by the City Council.
-Conversely, to rescind or modify a fund balance commitment, similar action by the City for specific purposes but do not meet the criteria to be restricted or committed.
+Conversely, to rescind or modify a fund balance commitment, similar action by the City Council is also required.
+Assigned fund balance amounts are intended to be used by the City for specific purposes but do not meet the criteria to be restricted or committed.
 Amounts may be assigned by approval of the City Council.
 Appropriations of fund balance to eliminate projected budgetary deficits in the subsequent year's budget are presented as assignments of fund balance.
 Unassigned fund balance is the residual classification of the General Fund.